 For answers to questions about computing at MIT, bookmark these online resources:

-- IS&T’s website: A goldmine of information regarding everything IT at MIT.
-It even has a Students page to help you get started.
-There you can find a checklist of things to do as a new student, like signing up for Kerberos, Duo, and more.
+- IS&T’s website: News and information regarding everything IT at MIT, including a Students page with a checklist of things to do as a new student.

 - The Knowledge Base: MIT’s database of IT knowledge.
 You’ll find how-tos and FAQs on almost any IT topic.

 Get IT help 24/7

 Learn how to be digitally secure in our next article for incoming MIT students Secure your devices and data.